why foster with us?

 Did you know there are a number of other perks, too?
 As a foster carer in Newport, on top of the allowances mentioned above you’ll also get:

-- Free tickets to Newport Dragons rugby matches at Rodney Parade.
+- Free tickets to Newport Dragons home games at Rodney Parade

-- A highly connected support network including our supervising social workers and the child’s social worker, with dedicated support for children experiencing difficulties in education.
+- A highly connected support network for children looked after experiencing difficulties in education

 the foster wales national commitment